gabrielelanaro/gabrielelanaro.github.io/blog/_posts/11-07-2015-natural-language-processing-python.md

 There's quite a bit of models under the sun, here's a set of improvements that could be of help:

-- An everybody's favorite is **Random Forest**, that can perform both feature selection and regressions and doesn't overfit.
+- An everybodys' favorite is **Random Forest**, that can perform both feature selection and regressions and doesn't overfit.
 However, while it gives a better accuracy overall, it doesn't provide easy inference.

 - **ElasticNet** can be used in place of Lasso, as it deals better with mutlicollinearity.